Amanda Lintvelt

 The high skill levels of contract professionals that are brought in to deliver projects make them ideal candidates to hit the ground running.
 They also work and thrive in environments where they are working on a project for periods of six months or less, making them adept at being effective immediately, with a limited onboarding process.

-• The verdict: contract
+- The verdict: contract

 6. Making unpopular decisions

 While contract hires need to be able to build relationships with the team members they will work closely with even for a short time, they are not there to build long-term relationships.
-This makes them ideal for some difficult tasks such change management or restructuring.
+This makes them ideal for some difficult tasks such as change management or restructuring.
 Such tasks are usually best delivered by someone from outside to ensure office politics don't unduly influence decisions.

-• The verdict: contract
+- The verdict: contract

 7. Minimizing costs